 Vietnam Airlines offers direct flights to Hanoi from Sydney, but other airlines go via Ho Chi Minh (SGN), including Jetstar.
 For those already based in South East Asia, there are direct flights from all the usual favourites, Singapore, Bangkok, Kuala Lumpur, Manila etc.. (and prices are competitive).

 In addition to Flights, Hanoi is also the origin/departure point for the Reunification Express, which runs all the way down to Ho Chi Minh City.

-If you’d like to find out more about retirement planning both in Australia and overseas, please feel free to call 1800-961-377 or email email@example.com and let the team at Retire to Asia help make your dream lifestyle a reality.
+If you’d like more information or have any questions, please feel free to call 1800-961-377 or email firstname.lastname@example.org and let the team at Retire to Asia help make your dream lifestyle a reality.

 By filling in the name and email fields, and clicking the submit button, you agree to Retire to Asia sending you our news and latest offerings